 - 16 asparagus spears, bottoms trimmed, cut into 2-inch sections

-- 4 ounces cremini mushrooms, cleaned, stemmed, and sliced
+- 4 ounces cremini or shiitake mushrooms, cleaned, stemmed, and sliced

 - 4 to 5 ounces baby spinach